qpdf/qpdf/README-windows.txt

 omit --disable-test-compare-images from the configure statements given below.
 The image comparison tests have not been tried under MSYS.

+Jian Ma <stronghorse@tom.com> has generously provided a port of QPDF that works with Microsoft VC6.
+Several changes are required, but they are well documented in his port.
+You can find the VC6 port in the contrib area of the qpdf download area.

 External Libraries
 ==================